-The following five methods of home food preservation will enable you to not only be frugal (obtaining bulk foods on sale, etc.) but will help you build a food storage inventory (along with your dry and other goods).
+The following five methods of home food preservation will enable you to not only be frugal (obtaining and preserving bulk foods on sale) but will help you build a food storage inventory (along with your dry goods and other foods).

 Freezing reduces the temperature of the food so that microorganisms cannot grow.
 Enzyme activity is slowed down (but not completely stopped) during freezing.

-Even though food will freeze with a temperature at or below 32-degrees-F, you really should keep your freezer set to 0°F or less.
+Even though food will freeze at a temperature of 32°F, you really should keep your freezer set to 0°F or less.
 The reason is that low temperature microbes will still develop below 32°F, but are very much stalled at 0°F or below – affecting freezer food storage times.

 Dehydrated food has been heated at low temperatures.
 Since there is no high temperature ‘cooking’ or other process such as boiling, etc., dehydrated food preserves much of the food’s nutrients.
 Shelf life will depend on the level of dryness.

 Pickling is another form of canning.
 Pickled products have an increased acidity that makes it difficult for most bacteria to grow.
 The amount of acid present is very important to the safety of the product.

 Pickled products are also heated in jars at boiling temperatures to destroy any other microorganisms present and form a vacuum in the jar.